 What can I do with an online Associate of Veterinary Technology degree?
 Let’s explore…

 What type of work environment would you prefer?
 Typically, students who have earned an associate degree and have passed their licensure exam are interested in obtaining an entry-level position as a veterinarian technologist.
 This entry-level position is an excellent way to start a career in animal medicine.
-The average pay for this position is $33,400 annually, according to the BLS, as of May 2017.
-With an anticipated faster than average job growth rate at 20%, your future as a veterinarian technologist is looking bright!
+The average pay for this position is $35,320 annually, according to the BLS, as of May 2019.
+With an anticipated faster-than-average job growth rate of 16%, your future as a veterinarian technologist is looking bright!
+This increase is due to a shortage of veterinary technicians and the growing need for pet owners looking for advanced vet care for their beloved “family members”.

 What kind of licensing is required as a Registered Veterinary Technologist (RVT)?